mihiraranala/mihiraranala.github.io/index.md

 My name is Mihir Sriram Aranala.
 I am an architect and an urban planner by profession.
 I am currently pursuing my MBA.

-Follow this link to my resume - [Here](Resume Mihir Aranala April 2024.pdf)
+Follow this link to my resume - <a class="link-text" href="Resume Mihir Aranala April 2024.pdf"> Here </a>

 - I am a Transportation Planner at AECOM.